Portugal Golden Visa Private Equity Funds Compared (2026)

 Red Flags

-- •Lock-up periods significantly exceeding the 5-year citizenship timeline with no clear investment rationale
+- • Lock-up periods significantly exceeding your permanent-residence or nationality planning horizon with no clear investment rationale

 "What happens to my investment if I need to exit before the lock-up expires — is there a secondary market, transfer mechanism, or early redemption option?"